bjortech/tb/README.md

 This is an attempt to share my work over the last years.
 The goal is to create a framework for totally isolated operation in threedimensional, uknown, dynamic and
 GPS-denied environments.
 Tests have been done with multiple configurations.

 In adittion to working on live hardware I have shared my supersimple simulator.
 This "simulator" will work without anything other than an image file displaying height.
+(I messed up the build without premade octomap, will fix it soon)

 NB: Please understand that this is very basic and that there are a lot of bugs and errors.My hope is that someone would like to join me in replacing the different parts of the system with best-practice implementation, as well as defining and completing the missing components.